paepckehh/npad/README.md

 ## Configuration

-- BUILD TIME CONFIGURATION!
+- BUILD TIME CONFIGURATION ONLY!
 Type safe configuration only!
 - No unsafe runtime config files, commandline options or file parser!
 - Details configuration: see server.go
 - Example configuration: see APP/npad/main.go

 ## Anything else?

-- Yes, its an quick hack
+- Yes, its an quick hack,
-- No pre-build binaries, its build-time-configuration!
+- No pre-build release binaries, build-time-configuration-only!

 # DOCS